Weak Lensing Measurements in Simulations of Radio Images: Simulations of Radio Images

 For both arrays we create two different Measurement Sets\footnote{Interested readers are referred to \href{http://aips2.nrao.edu/docs/notes/229/229.html}{http://aips2.nrao.edu/docs/notes/229/229.html} for a detailed explanation.} (MSs) centred on a fixed RA $00^{\mbox{h}}02^{\mbox{m}}34^{\mbox{s}}.43$, but with differing DEC $+90^{\circ}16^{\prime}41^{\prime\prime}.75$ and DEC $+60^{\circ}16^{\prime}41^{\prime\prime}.75$.
 A Measurement Set is a specific definition of how visibility data is stored, designed to be compatible with the measurement equation formalism.
 For our purposes we can think of it as a large table containing information about the particular observation in question.
 For the eMERLIN MSs we use a central frequency $\nu=1.4$ GHz while for the corresponding LOFAR MSs we use a central frequency $\nu=240$ MHz.
 In both cases we set our bandwidth specifications to 128 channels each of 125 kHz resulting in a 16 MHz bandwidth.
-We have also employed a 20 sec time averaging over a 24 hour observation.
-The $uv$ coverage corresponding to these four MSs are shown in Figure \ref{fig:uvcoverage}.
+We have also employed a 20 sec time averaging over a 24 hour observation. \corr{We further note here that we have assumed that the time and frequency sampling is fine enough to keep smearing effects to a minimum and are not considered in this study.
+In practice, these smearing effects will place some practical limit of the field-of-view that can used for the final analysis.
+In assuming that the smearing effects are small we are effectively assuming that the majority of the field-of-view is available for the analysis.} The $uv$ coverage corresponding to these four MSs are shown in Figure \ref{fig:uvcoverage}.

 We use the MeqTrees imager to create restored (deconvolved) images for these telescope configurations.
 We image an area twice the size of the original input image, and use a portion of this extra image to estimate the rms of the residuals as described below.
 Our default imaging option uses the Clark CLEAN deconvolution algorithm; we shall describe below how we estimate the number of CLEAN components used for each simulation.
 In creating the restored images we have kept our pixel scale the same as that of the original input images, $0.05^{\prime\prime}$.